padrinobook/padrinobook/01-introduction.md

         Successfully installed bundler-1.2.0
         1 gem installed

-Now we have everything to start our application:
+Now we have everything to start our app:

     $ cd hello-world
     $ bundle install